Recipe-level data retention

-• Ensure sensitive data isn't stored outside your firewall
+• Ensure that sensitive data isn't stored outside your firewall.

 In this guide, we'll cover how: